#

 core = new VideoEditCoreX(VideoView1 as IVideoView);

-Specify the Video View object as a parameter to get the video preview.
+You'll need to specify a Video View object as a parameter to enable video preview functionality during editing operations.

 core.OnError += Core_OnError;